retypeapp/retype/samples/basic-project-config.md

 ```

 !!!
-All settings are optional.
-If a setting is not set, Retype will use default values.
+All Project settings are optional.
+If a setting is not configured, Retype will use default values.
 !!!